aydnalperen/gigaChat-server/README.md

 # gigaChat-server
-A char server for absolute dominant chads
+A chat server for absolute dominant chads